Elmari/easytranscript/README.md

 # How to use

-To use easytranscript you need to have Java 8, 11 or higher installed.
+To use easytranscript you need to have Java 11 or higher as well as JavaFX installed.
 In addition, the VLC Player may be required to play other formats.

 # How to build